Skaiste/MAI-UB-IML/README.md

     - Missing values: 1.38%

 ### Steps:
- - [ ] Read the source data for training and testing the algorithms
+ - [x] Read the source data for training and testing the algorithms
- - [ ] Read and save the information from a training and their corresponding testing  file in a TrainMatrix and a TestMatrix, respectively.
+ - [x] Read and save the information from a training and their corresponding testing  file in a TrainMatrix and a TestMatrix, respectively.
 Normalize all the numerical attributes in the range [0..1].
- - [ ] Write a python fn that repeats the previous process for the 10-fold cross-validation files.
+ - [x] Write a python fn that repeats the previous process for the 10-fold cross-validation files.
  - [ ] Write a Python function for classifying, using a kNN algorithm.
  - [ ] Write a Python function for classifying, using an SVM algorithm.
  - [ ] Modify the kNN algorithm so that it includes a pre-processing for reducing the training set.

 **Note** - in 'Work2' directory we should have everything we will submit or is required to run the scripts

+### Notes from loading and parsing arrf files:
+The testing set contains more abnormal entries where:
+ - an entry is incomplete
+ - two incomplete entries are joined together

+To resolve abnormal entries the joined entries were seperated and then filled the attributes that don't fit the structure with '?' (for nominal attributes) or nans (for numerical attributes).
+The incomplete entries were filled with '?' and nans the same way.

+### Notes on normalisation
+ - For nominal values, where the value isn't specified, i.e set as '?', it is normalised as a 0 and other values are set as their index in the list of possible values
+ - The numerical values are normalised to a range of [0..1]

 ### Untidy notes from session 2 Labs: